docker/docs/content/guides/docker-concepts/running-containers/publishing-ports.md

    ![A screenshot of Docker dashboard showing the published port](images/published-ports.webp?border=true)

-4. Open the website by either clicking on the link in the Port(s) column of your container or visiting [http://localhost:8080](http://localhost:8080) in your browser.
+4. Open the website by either selecting the link in the **Port(s)** column of your container or visiting [http://localhost:8080](http://localhost:8080) in your browser.

    ![A screenshot of the landing page of the Nginx web server running in a container](images/access-the-frontend.webp?border=true)